jgilfelt/GhostLog/README.md

 **NOTE: You should enable this integration for debug builds only to avoid exposing log output to third parties in production.**

-##### Gradle
+#### Gradle

-If you are using in Gradle build system, simply add the following dependency in your `build.gradle` file:
+If you are using the Gradle build system, simply add the following dependency in your `build.gradle` file:

 ```groovy
 dependencies {